zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 ## Swipe not working so well with my phone

-Considering replace all the swipe event behaviors into `delete`, there are two events you have to edit if you want to do so, one is defiend in `keyboard.normal.js` and another in `keyboard.wip.js`
+Consider replacing all the swipe event behaviors into `delete`, there are two events you have to edit if you want to do so, one is defined in `keyboard.normal.js` and another in `keyboard.wip.js`

 ## Text is too small in my watch

-Change the index.css and figure out how to apply this features in `watch.js`.
-Google and stackoverflow (sometimes W3School) are your best friends for those questions
+Change the index.css and figure out how to apply those features in `watch.js`.
+Google and stackoverflow (sometimes W3School) are your best friends for those general html questions

 ## This React project is too terrible and I want to write my own

 This is up to you, but no extra scores will be applied here for the A2 itself.

-However, if you really did a totally new version and be prode of your progress, feel free to deliver an email to us.
+However, if you really made a new version of the project and be prode of your progress, feel free to email us.

 ## Any other suggestions

-I will recommand you to clean up your data and do some basic calculations before you save data to files, as after coding and user study, you may believe you almost did everything.
+I will recommend you to clean up your data and do some necessary calculations before you save data to files, as after coding and user study, you may believe you almost did everything.
 But you have to do the data analysis to get scores.
-If all the files are named as same file name and no extra informations you can use to derive what you need, that will be another nightmare time for you to clean up them.
+If all the files are named as the same file name and no extra information you can use to derive what you need, that will be another nightmare time for you to clean up them.